ninostephen/fbhash/README.md

 #### Chunk Weight of i<sup>th</sup> chunk = 1 + log<sub>10</sub>(Ch<sub>i</sub>f<sup>D</sup>)

 Where Ch<sub>i</sub>f<sup>D</sup> is the chunk frequency of that i<sup>th</sup> chunk

+- The value of a chunk is determined by the frequency of the chunk in other documents as well.
+More frequent the chunk is, less valuable it become.
+To determine the value of a chunk, the rolling hashes of a chunk is checked with the rolling hashes of other documents in the database and its doucument frequency is calculated just like the chunk frequency is calculated.
+Docuement frequency is represented as d<sup>f</sup>Ch
+- Using the document frequency, the document weight is calculated.
+The document weight is know as the informativeness fo the document.
+As mentioned above, if the document frequency of a chunk is high, then it is less valuable.
+The less frequent chunks are more interesting for fingerprinting documents.
+The document weight can be canculated as follows.

+#### id<sup>f</sup>Ch<sub>i</sub> = log<sub>10</sub>(N/d<sup>f</sup>Ch<sub>i</sub>)
+Where N is the number of documents the chunk was checked against for calculating the document frequency.
+For ease of demonstration, we are generating the N documents withing the code itself using the randStr() function on the top of the source code.
+In real life these documents would be fetched from a database.

+NB : In our case we are generating a 1000 data objects using this function and using it to calculate the document frequency.
+This have a few problems.
+The results may vary with each run for the same input document.
+A weird looking edge case will occur as well because 3-4 extra documents were manually added to the set for testing purposes.
+This will cause a minor difference in the last similary percentage calculated.
+In one of the test runs which I made, both D1 and D2 were the same.
+Due to the above mentioned extra documents the similary score was 100.000000003%.
+This can be fixed by removing the extra datasets.
+I've left it there for ease of testing.